unidesigner/pyconto/doc/class_design.rst

 "zero" is e.g. an attribute of node with index 0.
 For example, add an associative mapping function (saw something similar in Boost.BGL and DiPy)
 * Employ the Enthought Traits Framework
+* Do you have a node or a edge-centric view of graphs?
+* References to python function, e.g. include def functions as attributes with parameter values!